 As a recipient of federal funds, Orange County is responsible for ensuring that the costs of its disaster recovery activities are allowable, reasonable, necessary, and cost effective.
 Orange County will establish policies and procedures to assess the cost-effectiveness of each proposed project undertaken to assist a household under any residential rehabilitation, reconstruction, or new construction program, and for other activities funded by CDBG-DR funds.
-Housing program specific policies and procedures will address criteria for determining when the cost of rehabilitation, reconstruction and elevation if the cost of repair exceeds a specified threshold) and address possible alternatives if found not to be cost-effective.
+Housing program specific policies and procedures will address criteria for determining when the cost of rehabilitation, reconstruction, or new construction is not cost-effective (for example, reconstruction and elevation if the cost of repair exceeds a specified threshold) and address possible alternatives if found not to be cost-effective.
 Similar policies and procedures will be established for any economic revitalization and infrastructure programs funded with the CDBG-DR allocation.